bf2fc6cc711aee1a0c2a/kas-fleetshard/ADVANCED.md

 ## Configure Kafka Components logging

 The fleetshard operator when it installs Kafka cluster, it configures Kafka cluster with custom logging configuration that be changed by the user at runtime.
-The logging configuration for brokers, zookeeper and exporter are configured individually in separate ConfigMaps in the namespace where the Kafka cluster is installed.
+The logging configuration for brokers, zookeeper, exporter and cruise control are configured individually in separate ConfigMaps in the namespace where the Kafka cluster is installed.

 ### Kafka Broker logging configuration